vithaluntold/accute1/replit.md

 - **Document Version Control System**: Enterprise-grade document versioning with SHA-256 hash integrity, optional PKI digital signatures, and compliance-focused approval workflows.
 - **Gantt Chart View**: Interactive Gantt chart visualization for workflow task management with dependency highlighting and critical path detection.
 - **Timeline View**: Stage-level roadmap visualization with milestone tracking and progress monitoring.
-- **Enhanced Report Builder**: Production-ready analytics system with 3 pre-built templates (task-progress, team-workload, time-tracking), custom query builder supporting 5 data sources (tasks, time entries, invoices, projects, clients), dynamic filtering with 8 operators, grouping by status/assignee/month/priority/tag, and bar/line chart visualization.
+- **Enhanced Report Builder**: Production-ready analytics system with pre-built templates and custom query builder.
 - **Workload View**: Comprehensive capacity planning dashboard with team totals summary, workload distribution chart, and detailed team member cards.
-- **Unified Inbox**: Consolidated communication hub aggregating Email (threaded conversations), Team Chat (internal messaging), and Live Chat (client support) into a single interface.
-Features conversation search, filtering by type, unread/starred status, read tracking, and organization-scoped access control.
-Backend UnifiedInboxService provides real-time message aggregation with proper threading and participant tracking.
+- **Unified Inbox**: Consolidated communication hub aggregating Email, Team Chat, and Live Chat into a single interface.

 #### System Design Choices
 The project is structured into `client/`, `server/`, and `shared/` directories.
 Security is a core focus, with robust authentication, encryption, and multi-tenancy support.
 The Automation Engine supports various action types (e.g., create_task, run_ai_agent) with context propagation.
 AI agents are accessed via dynamic routing with lazy-loaded components.
 A centralized `LLMConfigService` manages all LLM configurations, providing a single source of truth with caching and cache invalidation.
 File attachments for AI agents are handled by a `FileParserService` supporting PDF, DOCX, XLSX/XLS, CSV, and TXT formats, with dedicated upload endpoints for each agent.